-$oldsymbol{\downarrow}$ Please detach along perforated line and mail in the envelope provided. $oldsymbol{\downarrow}$
+$\downarrow\,$ Please detach along perforated line and mail in the envelope provided. $\downarrow\,$

-203300000000000 1000 8 102108 OARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSAL 2.
-ID RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWI N HERE 🗵 1.
-Election of Directors: Proposal to ratify the appointment of KPMG LLP, are independent registered public accounting firm, as the Company's independent auditor for the fiscal year.
-FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES o Francis F. Lee Richard L. Sanquini Nelson C. Chan and upon such matters which may properly come bel adjournment or adjournments thereof. ore the meeting or any FOR ALL EXCEPT (See instructions below) This Proxy will be voted as directed or, if no contrary directed FOR the election of the directors; FOR the ratificat KPMG LLP as the Company's independent auditor for the 27, 2009; and as said proxies deem advisable on succome before the meeting. tion of the appointment of e fiscal year ending June TO INCLUDE ANY COMMENTS, USE THE COMM REVERSE SIDE OF THIS CARD.
-MENTS BOX ON THE NSTRU vote for any individual nominee(s), mark "FOR ALL circle next to each nominee you wish to withhold, as ew add Please check the box at right and indicate your annual meeting.
-Please note that changes to the registered led via this method. the ignature o Date: Signature of Stockholder same same same same held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person. rate:
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSAL 2.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠

+1. Election of Directors: NOMINEES: Proposal to ratify the appointment of KPMG LLP, an FOR AGAINST ABSTAIN independent registered public accounting firm, as the Comparison independent curling for the fored water O Jeffrey D. BuchananO Keith B. GeeslinO James L. Whims Company's independent auditor for the fiscal year ending June 30, 2010.
+FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES and upon such matters which may properly come before the meeting or any adjournment or adjournments thereof.
+FOR ALL EXCEPT (See Instructions below) This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted FOR the election of the directors; FOR the ratification of the appointment of KPMG LLP as the Company's independent auditor for the fiscal year ending June 30, 2010; and as said proxies deem advisable on such other matters as may come before the meeting.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold.
+TO INCLUDE ANY COMMENTS, USE THE COMMENTS BOX ON THE REVERSE SIDE OF THIS CARD. indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Signature of Stockholder Date: Signature of Stockholder Date:

+Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.